dividab/graphql-norm/README.md

 ## Goal

 The goal of the package is only to perform normalization and denormalization of graphql responses.
 Providing a complete caching solution is an explicit non-goal of this package.
-However this pacakge can be a building block in a normalized graphql caching solution.
+However this package can be a building block in a normalized GraphQL caching solution.

 ## Features